sinajahan/sinajahan.github.com/_posts/2013-01-12-continuous-delivery.md

 ---
 layout: post
 title: How much time for deploy a single line of code change to production?
+abstract: How much time for deploy a single line of code change to production?
 code: continuous-delivery
+tag: top
 ---

 {{ page.title }}